 V2 Pro Series 7 Comparisons

-The $169 price point is pretty competitive and the V2 Pro Series 7 is an ok option for an all-in-one but if you will be using it mostly for dry herb, I recommend checking out a couple different options.
+The $149 price point is pretty competitive and the V2 Pro Series 7 is an good option for an all-in-one but if you will be using it mostly for dry herb, I recommend checking out a couple different options.

 If you still wanted the option vape dry herbs, e-liquids, and concentrates, I recommend checking out the Haze v3.
-It’s going to run $50 more than the V2 Pro Series 7 but its superior in every way except the e-liquid option.
-You get less draw resistance, better battery life with replaceable batteries, 10-year warranty, pre-packing cans and just overall much better reliability.
+It’s going to cost more than the V2 Pro Series 7 but its superior in every way except the e-liquid option.
+You get less draw resistance, much better dry herb vapor quality, better battery life with replaceable batteries, 10-year warranty, pre-packing cans and just overall much better reliability.

 Next is the V2 Pro Series 3 which is basically the same as the V2 Pro S7 but smaller form factor, less battery life and more for a single person light user.

-Lastly, check out my best portable vaporizer article to check out my very favorite dry herb vaporizers.
+Lastly, check out my best portable vape article if you want to read more about my very favorite dry herb vaporizers.

 I recommend picking up the V2 Pro Series 7 directly from v2 cigs and if you have any questions about the Series 7, Series 3, or any other vaporizer, feel free to leave a comment below or hit me on my contact page.

-Thanks for checking out my V2 Pro Series 7 vaporizer review and have a great day.
+Thanks for checking out my V2 Pro Series 7 vaporizer review and let me know if you have any comments or questions below.